 If you’re unsure of whether you’re answering these questions well, try giving the proposal to someone outside of your organization who’s relatively unfamiliar with your work.
 Does it make sense to them?
 Do they care about what you’re pitching?
 Is the solution you’re proposing connected to the problem?
 Are there significant gaps in your proposal, or questions that you haven’t answered?
 Get candid feedback and modify the request accordingly.

 This starts with your research process.
 Have you looked at the foundation’s giving history, website, and other resources to see if your organization’s work falls within the foundation’s giving areas?
-If so, let your application reflect the fact that you’ve done your homework by mentioning specifics about the foundation’s mission and giving and how you might fit into that picture.
+If so, let your application reflect that you’ve done your homework by mentioning specifics about the foundation’s mission and giving and how you might fit into that picture.

 And if a foundation has given you application forms or guidelines, don’t just ignore them and do your own thing.
 That’s just annoying and gets you off on the wrong foot from the get-go.